jdirocco/emeliot/README.md

 	'injectedSeries' mutatedTimeSeries = [TimeSeries];
   ```
 where the developer can set the expected and injected series, allowing the comparison

+The discovery functions currently supported by the tool (**11**) are the following:

+- `isCommission`: check if the injected time series has more time-value pairs than the the original
+- `isOmission`: check if the injected time series has fewer time-value pairs than the original
+- `isLate`: check if the injected time series has time-value pairs with time exceeding upper bound time constraint with respect to the original
+- `isEarly`: check if the injected time series has time-value pairs with time exceeding lower bound time constraint with respect to the original
+- `isValueCoarse`: check if the injected time series has time-value pairs with value exceeding value constraint with respect to the original
+- `isValueSubtle`: check if the injected time series has time-value pairs with value within value constraint but exceeding threshold with respect to the original
+- `areSameSize`: check if two time series have the same number of time-value pairs
+- `isSmaller`: check if a time series is smaller than the other one
+- `isBigger`: check if a time series is bigger than the other one
+- `hasTimeOutRange`: check if a time series has time-value pairs with time exceeding time constraints
+- `hasValueOutRange`: check if a time series has time-value pairs with value exceeding value constraints

 ## Simulation